donkirkby/chess-kit/docs/new_rules.md

 simultaneous play means that White has less advantage.

-From the deck of cards, use one card to represent each piece type, as shown in appendix A. You should end up with 12 cards: 6 of each colour.
+From the deck of cards, use one card to represent each piece type, as shown in appendix A. Exclude the pawns, so you should end up with 10 cards: 5 of each colour.

 Put the rest of the cards away, you won't need them.
 Separate the cards by colour, and give the black cards and pieces to the Black player and the white cards and pieces to the White player.
-Place all the chess pieces in the standard starting position, then move three of each player's pawns one square forward: the two rook pawns and the king pawn.
+Place the chess pieces in the standard starting position.

 Finally, White picks two cards and places them face up in front of them.
 For your first game, pick king and rook.